Have you ever wished you could go back to high school knowing everything you do now? Well, I kinda got to do that…

 Five to Thrive

-These are the five things I started doing at that turning point in 2012 that led me to where I am now, and I shared these with the young students from my high school so they can get a headstart on them rather than wait 10 years like I did.
+These are the five things I started doing at that turning point in 2012 that led me to where I am now, and I shared these with the young students from my high school so they can get a headstart on them rather than wait 10 years as I did.

 1. Find a Mentor